yoshegg/rudibugger/docs/user_doc/settings.rst

 Settings
 ========

-Some settings can be configured in the settings window. :menuselection:`Tools --> Options`.
+Some settings can be configured in the settings window: :menuselection:`Tools --> Options`.

 Default editor